AudienceChildren and families, Early years, Primary school

 On this page...

 Fossils are formed in different ways, but most are formed when a plant or animal dies in a watery environment and is buried in mud and silt.
 Soft tissues quickly decompose leaving the hard bones or shells behind.
 Over time sediment builds over the top and hardens into rock.
-Scientist learn about dinosaurs through the fossil evidence they have left behind which might be a fossilised bone, tooth, footprint or even poo!
+Scientists learn about dinosaurs through the fossil evidence they have left behind which might be a fossilised bone, tooth, footprint or even poo!

 This animation tells us how dinosaur fossils are formed and what we can learn from them.